webgme/webgme/docs/meta_modeling/creating_our_first_project.rst

 After this step you should have an "empty" project containing only the **FCO** and the **ROOT** node.
 Every webgme project contain these and they cannot be removed.
-(Looking back at the `terminology <getting_started/terminology.rst>`_ page you'll see that these are the roots of the inheritance and containment trees respectively, and since both of these are **strong** relationships, the removal of the roots would removed all other nodes).
+(Looking back at the `terminology <getting_started/terminology.rst>`_ page you'll see that these are the roots of the inheritance and containment trees respectively, and since both of these are **strong** relationships, the removal of any of these would remove all other nodes).

 .. figure:: new_project_2.png
     :align: center